pewtrusts/ai2html-builder/readme.md

 *Above: In 100-percent-width columns, the art of the 650px-wide asset will scale up to fill the column while the text remains the same size*

 When designing for 100-percent-width columns, it may be useful to add a third, 990px wide artboard to design exactly how the asset should look at that size.
+That process has not been standardized yet.

+## Detailed instructions for using Illustrator and ai2html with this tool
+To convert Illustrator files into HTML, all you need is the ai2html script.
+But to output HTML that is ready to be previewed in this tool, and ready to be placed on Pew's website, designers will need to follow some specific procedures.

+As described above, each asset will likely need more than one artboard unless the smallest 468px asset is sufficient for all screen sizes—not a bad goal to shoot for.
+The artboards must follow a naming convention so that the ai2html script can insert the right data for the artboards' visibility to be toggled on and off at the right time.
+Each artboard must have a name followed by a colon, followed by the minimum width at which the artboard should be displayed:

+`<name>:<minimum width>`

+The smalles